 A few weeks ago was moving day.
 With the help of hub’s brothers, all the heavy equipment was brought over from my old studio in my Mom’s basement.
 My craft studio is still not totally unpacked and done, but I couldn’t wait to show you the reveal.
 Here is what we started with in the basement….

 … and this is what the same vantage point into my new studio is like now!
 It’s the only expanse in the house that’s long enough to view the paint chip portrait I did of Hubs.
 I think it’s only fitting to be displayed on the drivers side of his beloved beetle!

 The cabinets that we upcycled into the VW beetle desk started out life as temporary storage in our old kitchen.
 We never even got around to putting faces on the drawers!
 Luckily I saved them when we renovated the kitchen with the intent to repurpose them elsewhere.
 The transformation has made it my favourite highlight of the work we’ve completed in my craft studio!

 The graphic is a picture of a VW beetle that Hubs restored almost 30 years ago.
 Now this piece is a real showstopper and amazing storage for my stash; repurposing at its best!
-To see how we transformed our kitchen cabinets into a one-of-a-kind VW desk for my craft studio, click here!
+Check out how we transformed our kitchen cabinets into a one-of-a-kind VW desk for my craft studio!